 Attach fid to tapered end of rope A and insert fid into rope B at mark 2 and bring out at mark 3.
 Then remove fid.

 Pull tapered tail of rope A until you have buried up to its mark 2.
 With larger lines, once you have fid and tapered tail through the line, tie off tail to stationary object; then use both hands and weight of body to bury rope B up to mark 2.

 Leave tail sticking out.

 Pull tails to tighten crossover.
 Then, smooth braid in both directions away from the crossover.
-Now cut off tailsócut tails on an angle so as to give them a point.
+Now cut off tails - cut the tails on an angle so as to give them a point.

 From mark 2 at crossover, count 8 picks in either direction and insert stitching twine.

-Working towards the crossover, pass end "b" back and forth through splice until a minimum of two (2) complete stitches have been made on each side of crossover.
+Working towards the crossover, pass end "b" back and forth through splice until a minimum of 2 complete stitches have been made on each side of crossover.

 Tie an overhand knot in each tail, as close to its exit point as possible.